cgranell/notebook/lectures/2015-02-EM-SOA-WS.md

 ---

+## Resources and links about SOA, web services, and the concept of service

+---
 # Outline

-1. Who I am?
+* Who I am?
-2. Service-oriented architectures
+* Service-oriented architecture
+    - What is it?
+    - Characteristics
+    -
-3. Web Serivces
+* Web services
+* Service-oriented computing
+    - What is it?
+    - Characteristics

 ---